NEONScience/NEON-utilities/neonUtilities/README.md

 Bug fixes:
 * `stackFromStore()` now includes the full range of input options for sensor and SAE data
 * if empty files are downloaded, `stackByTable()` skips them instead of failing.
 Note this is rare, the result of error in NEON publication systems.
+* coordinate conversion for BLAN locations in `byTileAOP()` updated to use latest versions of spatial packages

 #### 2021-01-06 v1.3.9